yangjunx21/yangjunx21.github.io/_pages/about.md

 Teaching
 ======
 I was a TA for the following undergraduate courses:
-- Artificial Neural Network (2024 Fall)
+- Artificial Neural Network (2024 Fall, 2025 Fall)
 - Linear Algebra (2024 Fall)

 Honors and Awards